squareflame-simon/Cardstream_WooCommerce/README.md

 3. Go to WooCommerce -> Settings and click on the Checkout tab.

-4. Find PaymentNetwork in the Payment Gateways section
+4. Find Cardstream in the Payment Gateways section

 5. Click the settings button to configure and enable the gateway.